RX 6500 XT vs RTX 30500

 Not for miners

 As we can see from AMD’s specification, the RX 6500 XT isn’t interesting for miners, but gamers also have no reason to rejoice.
-The weakest Navi 24 chip will be attractive to buyers who don’t want to take risks with used graphics cards from a mine.
+The weakest Navi 24 chip will attract buyers who don’t want to take risks with used graphics cards from a mine.
 Realistically, any old NVIDIA GTX 1060 or AMD RX 580 are faster and more powerful graphics cards, and if you already have them, there’s no reason to switch to the RX 6500 XT.
 4GB of memory on a 64-bit bus will be tight even for gaming in 1080p.

 RTX 3050 vs. RX 6500 XT Gaming Performance